Housing and Residence Life FAQ

 Does the University offer any rental home options?

 You will receive important notifications from us concerning deadlines, payments, maintenance issues, etc. via your memphis.edu email.
 So, don't forget to check it!
 Make sure you follow us on Facebook, Twitter, Instagram and Snapchat for any programming updates, fun stuff, things to do and more.
 We also post events and updates from us and other organizations on campus to our digital screens located in the main lobby of all the residence halls.
-Download our app for all the ResLife information at your fingertips!
+Download our app for all the Housing and ResLife information at your fingertips!